XiyuanWu/Application_of_Python/Data_Analysis/README.md

 ### Result

-As the project was completed on a course website, the path will not work in a local environment.
+As the project was completed on a course website, the path will not work in a github.
 The code is for display only.

 Here is a sample/expected output: